-The bit0~2 of the TMRC can be used to define the pre-scaling stages of the internal clock sources of the timer/event counter.
+The bit0~bit2 of the TMRC can be used to define the pre-scaling stages of the internal clock sources of timer/event counter.
 The definitions are as shown.
-The overflow signal of the timer/event counter can be used to generate PFD signals for buzzer driving.
+The overflow signal of timer/event counter can be used to generate the PFD signal.